-Find your nearest tidy tip (household waste recycling centre), which will still accept any green waste during the suspension.
+Your nearest tidy tip (household waste recycling centre), also accepts any green waste.

 Alternatively, find out more about composting.
 If you fancy giving it a go, we offer subsidised compost bins and accessories to residents.